How Much Does It Cost to Build a Shed?

 Permits

-In many jurisdictions, you will have to get a permit to construct a shed.
-The cost for permits can run as high as $100 (CAD 130).
+In many jurisdictions, you'll have to get a permit to construct a shed.
+The cost for permits can run as high as $100 (CAD 136) or more.

 More Related Articles: